If you are a working with any kind of engine oil then it would be very important query for you.

 Cons:

-Infrared Spectroscopy test is not cost effective for detect water in oil.
+The infrared Spectroscopy test is not cost-effective for detecting water in oil.

 Karl Fischer method:

 This is the most widely used method to detect water in oil or another compound.
 It is an analytical procedure to detect & quantify the amount of water content of any type of product or chemical.
 This process is done by titration of volumetric or coulometric application.
-The basic principle of this method is the oxidation reaction of iodine & Sulphur dioxide.
+The basic principle of this method is the oxidation reaction of iodine and sulfur dioxide.

 Pros:

-- Both qualitive & quantitives research are possible in by Karl Fischer analysis.
+• Both qualitative & quantitative research is possible in Karl Fischer’s analysis.

 Cros:

-- Karl Fischer volumetric analysis sometimes gives marginal error & coulometric analysis is suitable for small samples only.
+• Karl Fischer’s volumetric analysis sometimes gives marginal error & coulometric analysis is suitable for small samples only.

-- Water detection is not possible from some chemicals like aldehyde, ketone by KF analysis.
+• Water detection is not possible from some chemicals like aldehyde, and ketone by KF analysis.

 Final World:

-Hopefully you have learned a lot about how to detect water in oil.
-Now you have to chose your analysis according to your requirement.
+Hopefully, you have learned a lot about how to detect water in oil.
+Now you have to chosse your analysis according to your requirements.
 If it is for your query only then go for crackle test oil, but if it is for professional purpose you may go for IR or KF analysis.